bpardee/rumx/README.md

       ...
     end

-Then you could use a tool such as munin, nagios, hyperic or <insert favorite monitoring tool here> to poll the url http://<my-host>:<my-port>/my_timer.json?reset=true to monitor, graph, or create an alert based on the average, max, and min times that your operation takes.
+Then you could use a tool such as munin, nagios, hyperic, etc to poll the url http://my-host:4567/my_timer.json?reset=true to monitor, graph, or create an alert based on the average, max, and min times that your operation takes.
 Refer to the timer example for more information.

 ## Author